Altermagnetic Ground State in Distorted Kagome Metal CsCr$_3$Sb$_5$: Results and Discussion

-In order to figure out the magnetic ground state for \ccs\ at ambient pressure, we first sort out several candidates proposed in previous model studies of spin-1/2 and spin-1 kagome lattices.
-In particular, collinear patterns including FM, up-up-down (UUD), inter-layer AFM (IAF), as well as noncollinear patterns including $1\times1$ 120$^{\circ}$-AFM, $\sqrt{3}\times\sqrt{3}$ in-plane AFM I/II, $2\times2$ cuboctahedron ({\it cuboc}) phases are considered.
-Inspired by the SOD/ISOD orders, we have also considered 3 $2\times2$ patterns, dubbed as AF-ISOD (FIG. \ref{fig:crystal}c), in-out SOD and all-in (or all-out) SOD patterns (refer to SI).
-Surprisingly, the collinear orders prevail the noncollinear orders at the same magnetic cell size.
-In addition, patterns with net moment are energetically less favorable, indicating overall AFM tendency.
-Therefore, we performed a complete search of all possible collinear AFM orders up to 8 primitive cells with 24 magnetic sites.
-To do this, we first generate all symmetrically inequivalent configurations with 0 net moment, and then eliminate configurations have no symmetry connecting the two sublattices.
-This procedure yields 3 $2\times1$, 5 $2\times2$, 15 $4\times1$, 760 $8\times1$ and 1128 $4\times2$ configurations.
-Employing a systematic high-throughput algorithm (refer to SI for detail), we search for the magnetic ground state for \ccs.
-Overall, the lattice constants and bond lengths of fully relaxed structures in most magnetic cases are closer to experimental observations.
-The magnetic moment is quite robust around 1.8 $\mu_B$ for each Cr atom in all calculations even without explicitly considering the on-site Coulomb interactions, except for the in-plane FM cases (1.5 $\mu_B$/Cr).
+Our initial calculations show that, the collinear orders prevail the noncollinear orders at the same magnetic cell size (TAB. \ref{tab:mag}).
+In addition, patterns with nonzero net moment are energetically less favorable, indicating overall AFM tendency.
+Therefore, we employed a high-throughput algorithm (please refer to METHODS for detail) to search for the collinear AFM configurations with lowest energy.
+Considering the structural modulation with a single $\mathbf{Q}$ vector (1/4, 0, 0) observed in experiment\cite{Liu:2024aa}, all $2\times1$, $2\times2$, $4\times1$, $8\times1$ and $4\times2$ collinear AFM orders are searched without considering spin-orbit coupling (SOC).
+Overall, the lattice constants and bond lengths of fully relaxed structures in most magnetic phases are closer to experimental observations.
+The averaged magnetic moment is quite robust around 1.7 $\sim$ 1.8 $\mu_B$/Cr in all calculations even without explicitly considering the on-site Coulomb interactions, except for the in-plane FM cases (1.5 $\mu_B$/Cr).